 But the missing piece to this destination was a full-service luxury hotel.
 (Most visitors rent an Airbnb or choose from properties like Liz Lambert’s hip-and-casual 32-room Hotel San Cristobal.)

 Opening on Jan.
-15, 2021, Paradero Todos Santos only has 35 suites, but it comprises five acres of land, including a private beach.
+15, 2021, Paradero Todos Santos only has 35 suites, but it comprises five acres of land set along the beach.
 This means there’s lots of room to wander and roam—whether it’s a hands-on farming tutorial in the property’s 100,000-square-foot botanical garden, gazing up at the stars at night, or taking a self-guided run or bicycle ride along the trails onsite.
 In fact, 80 percent of the property is landscaped and undeveloped.

 Thanks to the designers—(Yektajo Valdez Architects in Mexico City), Polen (behind the landscapes at Twitter’s and Google’s offices), and B Huber (interior designers who also worked on Four Seasons Resort Tamarindo and Edition Riviera Maya, both opening in 2021)—there are lots of interesting design elements throughout the property.
 Garden Suites boast private above-ground circular soaking tubs on the patios, every suite is stocked with furniture made by artisans in Oaxaca and Guadalajara, each room has views of the terrain, and the property embodies a trapezoid shape to more easily blend into the landscape.
 Guests will also have an outdoor infinity-edge pool to relax and soak in the views.